-A Handbook for Christian Survivors
+A Handbook for Survivors, with a Christian perspective

 The inspiration to publish this handbook came from Restored's online Survivors’ Network as it became clear that survivors of domestic abuse were facing very similar challenges yet there were no comprehensive resources to signpost them to.